8ctopotamus/fmmh-home-options/README.md

 * The **first two colums** must be slug and the option respectivley.
 * For binary options use `true` or `false`
 * When grouping options for a home, put the default first.

-#### Todo:
-- Closed accordion: Show title, price
-- Show in open accordion: Description, image
-- Request a quote button with list of options as another param